Augmentedjs/next-core-model/README.md

 ### remove

-Collection.remove - Remove from the collection as a "delete"
+remove - Remove from the collection as a "delete"

 #### Parameters